When to Visit Key West, Florida: What to Expect by Season & Month

 April

-Temperatures start to ramp up in April, with average highs of 77°F (25°C).
-The sea temperature is a perfect 77°F (25°C).
+We see temperatures start to ramp up in April, with average highs of 77°F (25°C).
+The sea temperature is an almost perfect 77°F (25°C).
 Nights remain cool and breezy, with averages of around 70°F (21°C).
-It’s a dry time to visit, and humidity sits at around 70%.
+It’s a dry time to visit, with humidity sitting at around 70%.

 Duval Street in April